-A park of good environmental quality greater in area than a community park with good accessibility by auto, serving large portions of a county.
-Usually within a half-hour drive of residents or 15 miles.
-It may provide a year around area for diversified multi-use recreation with a considerable amount of undeveloped land for people of all ages and it may also be developed in conjunction with some unique environmental, historical, etc. features of the county.
+A County park is defined here as having good environmental quality and is greater in area than a community park with good accessibility by car, serving large portions of the county.
+These parks are usually within a half-hour drive of residents or 15 miles.
+It may provide a year around access for diversified multi-use recreation with a considerable amount of undeveloped land for people of all ages.
+It may also be developed in conjunction with some unique environmental, historical, etc. features of the county.